 To protect the parties' confidentiality and the neutrality of the mediator, the statute also provides that mediators cannot testify in later proceedings unless both parties and the mediator agree.
 Cal.
 Evid.
 Code § 1122; see also Marriage of Kieturakis, 138 Cal.App.4th 56 (2006); Eisendrath v.
 Superior Court, 109 Cal.App.4th 351 (2003).

-The statutory confidentiality protections do not apply to consulting, but we can craft confidentiality or non-disclosure agreements to meet an organization's need for confidentiality where appropriate.
+The statutory confidentiality protections do not apply to consulting, but we can craft confidentiality or non-disclosure agreements to meet an organization or individual's need for confidentiality where appropriate.